Sustainability

 The employees’ mental and physical health is a foundation that supports sound corporate growth, and we consider it an important management issue.
 The results of stress checks and their analysis are reported to the council of managing officers every year with the participation of a general occupational health physician.
 In addition, we provide Line-Care※1 and Self-Care※2 (including e-learning) Training as necessary, and counseling services available to employees and their families.

-• 1 Care provided by manager / supervisor.
+- 1 Care provided by manager / supervisor.
 It includes understanding and improving the work environment daily and providing consultations to subordinates.
-The participation rate for this training in FY2022 was 95%.
+The participation rate for this training in FY2024 was 100%.

 Lifestyle-related Diseases Prevention

-Medical expenses for lifestyle-related diseases (excluding inpatient outpatients and dispensing) accounted for about half of entire medical expenses (128 million yen (40% of medical expenses) in FY2021 and 131 million yen (42% of medical expenses) in FY2022).
+Medical expenses for lifestyle-related diseases (excluding inpatient outpatients and dispensing) accounted for about 30% of entire medical expenses (122 million yen (37% of medical expenses) in FY2023 and 87 million yen (30% of medical expenses) in FY2024).
 In collaboration with the Health Insurance Association, we are carrying out preventive measures against various lifestyle-related diseases.
-In FY2022, we conducted specific health guidance for the preliminary group for lifestyle-related diseases, a diabetes aggravation prevention program, and a diet program for people in their 20s and 30s online.
+In FY2024, we conducted specific health guidance for the preliminary group for lifestyle-related diseases, a diabetes aggravation prevention program, and a diet program for people in their 20s and 30s online.

 Countermeasures against Second-hand Smoking